"

 • Marcato: Notes performed even louder than an accent.

-• Tenuto: Notes held out to their full value.
+• Tenuto: Notes held out to their full duration.

-• Fermata: Notes held out longer than their full value.
+• Fermata: Notes held out longer than their full duration.

-• Slur: Notes held out to their full value with minimal silence between notes.
+• Slur: Notes held for their full value with minimal silence between them.
+Slurs cannot be used for a single note—they must connect at least two notes.

-Notice that articulation marks are placed directly above or below the notehead, on the opposite side of the stem.
-The exceptions are the marcato and fermata, which are always placed above the note when there is only one voice.
+Notice that articulations are positioned directly above or below the notehead, on the opposite side of the stem.
+The exceptions are the marcato and fermata, which are always placed above the note when there is only one voice, and the slur, which connects multiple notes.

-Many of the words we use in music are Italian.
-When we use words in other languages, the words are italicized (e.g., tenuto).
-When we use words in English, the words are not italicized (e.g., accent).
+Many words used in music are Italian.
+When using words from other languages, they are italicized (e.g., tenuto).
+When using words in English, they are not italicized (e.g., accent).

 Example 1.8.2.
 Sforzando